xavimondev/hubdev.tools/README.md

 Leverage the power of AI with a semantic search engine, which uses Supabase embeddings and OpenAI to deliver highly relevant resources based on user input.
 Ensure smooth performance and efficient query handling with Upstash, providing rate limiting and query caching.

+### Auto-Suggestions

+Automatically suggest relevant resources based on the user's input, powered by Groq.

 ### Voice Synthesis

 Convert summary text to speech seamlessly with the voice synthesis feature, powered by the AWS Polly API.
 This feature supports both English and Spanish.